Spinning the (Gradient Yarn) Blues

 If you’re not fussy about it, so be it.
 But to help make the plies as even as possible and match up the colors when spinning and plying, make a control card that preserves a length of singles and a plyback sample.

-Making the shawl was a team effort; after Elizabeth finished the spinning, Love of Knitting editor Deb Gerish knitted the shawl.
+Making the shawl was a team effort; after Elizabeth finished the spinning, Former Love of Knitting editor Deb Gerish knitted the shawl.
 Here’s her take:

 “I’ve been spinning for about 25 years, and in all that time, I’ve used my own handspun instead of someone else’s.
 I’m also not the most consistent spinner, nor am I capable of making a 2-ply fingering without intense concentration that kind of undercuts the zenlike relaxation of spinning.
 So it was a real treat to knit something with somebody else’s handspun.
 Elizabeth did a fantastic job of spinning and plying consistently.
 That made the knitting much more enjoyable—sometimes when I knit with my own handspun, I mentally kick myself for not taking more care in the previous stages.